M4riko/SimpleRobot/README.md

 # SimpleRobot

-Implementation of a robot able to ...
+Implementation of a robot able to accept basic movement commands.

-# Environments
+## Environments

 The application has been implemented using PYHTON 3.5.1 and tested on Windows 10.
-Since only basic Python libraries has been used the code should run un every operating system.
+Only basic Python libraries has been used.

 The code will not run on PYTHON 2.x

-# Usage Instructions
+## Usage Instructions

 The program is launched using: "python robot.py" an additional parameter "-v" can be used to activate verbose mode which will give a response after every command.

 Once started the following commands can be used:

-> PLACE x,y,facedirection
+- PLACE x,y,facedirection
 Places the robot on the grid with the given parameters.

 x and y has to be integer values from 0 to 4